-Nets / Routes Preference Description Allows the user to alter how Non-clock Routes and Clock Routes are drawn (when the Non-clock Routes or Clock Routes layers are enabled, respectively, in the Floorplanner palette).
-Choices are Actual Route and 1 Corner .
-Actual Route mode draws a single straight line from wire sources to wire sinks for each route segment.
-Route Rendering Mode Corner mode draws two lines for each wire: from each wire source, draws a vertical line to the wire sink's Y coordinate, then a horizontal line to the wire sink; no diagonal lines are used, which speeds rendering in complex designs.
+Nets / Routes Preference Description Route Rendering Mode Allows the user to alter how Non-clock Routes and Clock Routes are drawn (when the Non-clock Routes or Clock Routes layers are enabled, respectively, in the Floorplanner palette).
+Choices are Actual Route and 1 Corner . wire sources to wire sinks for each route segment.
+I Corner mode draws two lines for each wire: from each wire source, draws a vertical line to the wire sink's Y coordinate, then a horizontal line to the wire sink; no diagonal lines are used, which speeds rendering in complex designs.
 Performance Tip: The 1 Corner route drawing mode is significantly faster (up to 5x) than the Actual Route drawing mode, but it can make individual routes harder to differentiate from each other.
 When Floorplanner performance is a concern, use 1 Corner mode when possible, and only switch to Actual Route mode when needed.
 If enabled, Highlighted nets will always be displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.